Authorization

 User authorization failures

-User authorization failures are common.
+User authorization failures can happen.
 If a user chooses to Cancel

 the request, then a failure is triggered.
-Build your integration to handle these cases gracefully.
+Build your integration to handle these cases gracefully, as needed.

 In some cases, Notion redirects the user to the redirect_uri